 - Be a high school graduate with a score of 500 or better on the verbal portion of the SAT and 500 or better on the math portion of the SAT or corresponding ACT

-Student must have earned an associate degree in Liberal Arts with an overall GPA of 3.0 Students must maintain a GPA of 3.0 each semester at Mercy College to remain in the Five-Year Program and must adhere to the above requirements.
+Student must have earned an associate degree in Liberal Arts with an overall GPA of 3.0 Students must maintain a GPA of 3.0 each semester at Mercy University to remain in the Five-Year Program and must adhere to the above requirements.
 An interview is also required.

 Students who do not meet the above admission criteria may apply to the dual program upon completion of the 60-credit General Education requirement and completion of at least 15 credits in their major field of study with a GPA of 3.0 or better.
-Thirty credits must be taken in residency at Mercy College.
+Thirty credits must be taken in residency at Mercy University.

 To remain in the Five-Year Program, a student must:

 - Maintain a cumulative GPA of at least 3.0 each semester at Mercy University